Hybrid Work Environment

 Bias and unconscious bias towards remote vs. in office

 Who do we think will get the bigger opportunities?
 The employee that is getting face time with their manager or the employee who has never met their manager in person.
 I think it is unconscious bias.
 It is human nature to give the opportunity to the person that you know and are connected with.
-(It is your career not our managers so try to keep in touch even over video) Do employees who work remotely have the same opportunities if their home office is in a different time geo?)
+(It is your career, not your managers, so try to keep in touch even over video) Do employees who work remotely have the same opportunities if their home office is in a different time geo?)

 If you are on a Zoom call, do the other participants on the call see your face?
 Or are they seeing an avatar or your initials?
 Managers will be hard-pressed to promote who they aren’t able to identify.